-For securities traded in organized financial markets, fair value is determined by reference to exchange quoted market bid prices at the close of business on the consolidated statement of financial position date.
-Fair value of managed assets and investments in mutual funds are determined by reference to declared net asset values.
+For securities traded in estabilished financial markets, fair value is determined by reference to exchange quoted market bid prices at the close of business on the consolidated statement of financial position date.
+Fair value of managed assets and investments in mutual funds are determined by reference to declared net asset values which approximates the fair value.